Trinity E-News

 ANNOUNCEMENTS:

 • Change for Life Give hope to women in Derby and Wichita facing unexpected pregnancies.
-Pick up a baby bottle in the narthex on Mother’s Day.
+Pick up a baby bottle in the narthex.
 Fill it with change, cash, or checks, and return it to Trinity on Father’s Day, June 15.

 • Are You A Dillon’s Shopper?
 Designate Trinity as your Dillon’s rewards charity online, using the code QG377.
 You will need to designate Trinity every year for this rewards program.